 The defendant is not guilty of (the crime) if he did not have the intent or mental state required to commit the crime because he reasonably did not know a fact or reasonably and mistakenly believed a fact.
 If the defendant’s conduct would have been lawful under the facts as he reasonably believed them to be, he did not commit.

-If you act under an honest and reasonable mistake of fact, you are typically not guilty of the crime.
-An example would be that you leave your keys in your car, and return to the parking lot.
-You get into a car with keys in the ignition and drive.
-Soon after, you realize it was not in fact your car, but someone else, who also left their keys in the car.
-In that example, you would not be guilty of Grant Theft, because a required element is that you intended to permanently deprive the owner of their vehicle.
-Here, you simply thought it was your car.
-That is the fact that you believed to be true, and it would act as a complete defense to the charge of Grand Theft.
-For more information on the defense of mistake of fact, call Ontario Criminal Defense attorney Adam Jackson today for a free consultation and free case evaluation.
-Call today at 909-939-7126.
-Located in Ontario, CA.
+If you unknowingly act based on an honest mistake of fact, you are typically not considered guilty of a crime.
+For instance, imagine leaving your keys in your car, returning to the parking lot, and driving away in a vehicle with keys in the ignition, only to later realize it’s not your car but someone else’s who made the same mistake.
+In this scenario, you wouldn’t be committing Grand Theft, as the crucial intent to permanently deprive the owner of their vehicle is missing – you simply believed it was your car.
+This genuine belief would serve as a complete defense against the charge of Grand Theft.
+For further insights on the defense of mistake of fact, reach out to Ontario Criminal Defense lawyer Adam Jackson today for a complimentary consultation and case review at (909) 939-7126.
+Based in Ontario, CA.